shakfu/cymongoose/docs/dev/security.md

 ## Reporting Security Issues

-If you discover a security vulnerability in pymongoose:
+If you discover a security vulnerability in cymongoose:

 1. **Do not** open a public issue
 2. Email security concerns to the maintainers